 TYPE: Non-fiction (science, philosophy), practical.

-And yet, myths, outdated theories and ineffective techniques are still common and hold many of us back.
-Instead, it’s important to realise that:
+Yet despite these discoveries, disproven myths, outdated theories and ineffective techniques are still common and hold many of us back.

 - Mindless repetition does not build memory – quality, type and timing of repetition are each as important as quantity;

-- Creativity and knowledge are not either/or – creativity requires a foundation of knowledge, and knowledge must be memorised.
+- Creativity and knowledge are not separate – creativity requires knowledge, and knowledge must be memorised.

-Dispelling myths and laying out an alternative, immediately practical path for better learning is Make It Stick‘s purpose.
+Dispelling these myths and laying out an alternative, more practical path to better learning is Make It Stick‘s purpose.

-First, chapter 1 (Learning is Misunderstood) introduces the book’s key ideas:
+Chapter 1 (Learning is Misunderstood) lays out the book’s main arguments.
+Namely that:

 - Rereading and massed practice are popular but ineffective.